OLD SCHOOL PROJECT

 The Old School is a Grade 2 listed building located in the heart of the community of Old Wolverton.
 Future Wolverton raised over £1.24 million pounds to purchase and refurbish the Old School, and it finally opened for community and education use in May 2019.

-Slated Row School is a community special school for children and young people aged 4 to 19.
-The school caters for 182 pupils with moderate to complex special educational needs.
+One group of work placement trainees comes from Slated Row School, a community special school for children and young people aged 4 to 19.
+The school caters for 200 + pupils with moderate to complex special educational needs.

-Every aspect of the way the building operates – from the cleaning to landscape maintenance – is supported by the students.
-This in turn is enabling children and young people from Slated Row to gain invaluable work experience, which we hope will enable them to secure paid employment when they leave school.
+Every aspect of the way the building operates – from the cleaning to landscape maintenance – is supported by our work placement trainees.
+They gain invaluable real work experience, as well as hard qualifications, which put them in a stronger position to secure paid employment.

 The Old School is Future Wolverton’s first asset and will generate an ongoing income, enabling the organisation to become financially self-sufficient.

-More details about the project can be found at https://oldschoolwolverton.org/
+More information about the project can be found at our dedicated project website https://oldschoolwolverton.org/

 The development timeline